KyleEdwardDonaldson/Lighthouse/docs/story-hooks.md

 **The Route**
 - Following theoretical "upstream" calculations
 - Through regions no ship has returned from
-- Past the Lighthouse Graveyard
+- Past the Beacon Graveyard
 - Into the Deep Calm where physics breaks

 **Your Mission** (Choose One)